 Average annual catch-at-size of albacore tuna is shown in Figure 57.
-There are no noteworthy changes in the size distributions for the longline fishery over time; this fishery tends to catch adult fish with a distinct mode around 95 cm fork length.
+The size composition of the longline catch has remained relatively stable over time; this fishery tends to catch adult fish with a distinct mode around 95 cm fork length.
 The catch from the troll fishery and the surface driftnet fishery (when it was operating) is comprised of smaller albacore in the size range 50-80 cm; the similar size range of fish taken in these fisheries reflects the overlap in the area fished (Figure 53).